What is the standard deduction vs. itemized deduction?

 - Had large, unreimbursed miscellaneous expenses

 However, your itemized deductions might total less than your standard deduction.
 If so, you can still itemize deductions rather than claim the standard deduction.
 You might want to do this if you’d pay less tax.
-This can happen if you itemize on your state return and get a larger tax benefit than you would if you claimed the standard deduction on your federal return.
+This can happen if you itemize on your federal and state returns and get a larger tax benefit than you would if you claimed the standard deduction on your federal and state returns.

 If your adjusted gross income (AGI) from Form 1040, Line 37 was more than certain amounts, some of your itemized deductions were limited.
 For tax year 2017, the limitations apply if your AGI is more than: